 There are several potential defenses to allegations of Medicare or Medicaid fraud.
 Of course, one of the most-effective defenses is affirmative proof that your practice’s or business’s program billings are fully compliant.
 However, affirmative proof of compliance is not necessary; and, in some cases, the best approach is to work toward convincing CMS that there is not sufficient evidence to support civil or criminal charges for healthcare fraud.

 Q: What should I do if my healthcare practice or business has improperly billed Medicare or Medicaid?

 If your healthcare practice or business has improperly billed Medicare or Medicaid, you will need to work with experienced defense counsel to remedy the issue.
 You should not take any other steps unless and until advised to do so by your practice’s or business’s legal counsel.
 Voluntarily disclosing violations can mitigate the risk of prosecution and penalization, but it can also be extremely risky if not handled appropriately.

 Schedule a Free Consultation about Your CMS Investigation

-If you need to speak with a federal healthcare fraud defense attorney about a CMS investigation, we encourage you to contact us promptly.
+If you need to speak with a federal CMS investigation defense attorney about your legal needs, we encourage you to contact us promptly.
 For a free, no-obligation consultation with a senior attorney at Oberheiden P.C., call 888-680-1745 or get in touch online now.